Midnight Boom

-Midnight Boom is the third album by indie rock band The Kills, released on March 10, 2008, through Domino Records (March 18, 2008, in the United States).
+Midnight Boom is the third studio album by indie rock band The Kills, released on March 10, 2008, through Domino Records (March 18, 2008, in the United States).
 It was recorded at the Key Club Recording Company in Benton Harbor, Michigan.
 The title refers to the hours from midnight to 6 a.m., in which the band was at the creative peak, writing material for the album.